 The EPI2ME Desktop application automates all three steps and guides users through the process.

-If the application finds that the WSL feature is not enabled on your system, it will first show you a informational dialog and a Setup button for installing the WSL feature.
+If the application finds that the WSL feature is not enabled on your system, it will be indicated in the “System Setup” table in local settings.
+Upon opening setup, you will be presented with an informational dialog and a “Setup” button for installing the WSL feature.

 A Windows User Account Control should pop up to ask for permissions for “Windows PowerShell”.
 This may happen more than once, and may require you to enter the username and password of a computer administrator.